demi513/Snake/README.md

 # Snake with Map Editor

-A version of the Snake game with a built-in map and settings edito.
+A version of the Snake game with a built-in map and settings editor.
 Play, design your own map, and enjoy smooth gameplay and a customizable grid system.

 ## What I learned
 - Pygame: Leveraged Pygame to handle graphics, sounds, and game mechanics.